Cuban Missile Crisis: Resolution

-The US continued the blockade; in the following days, aerial reconnaissance proved that the Soviets were making progress in removing the missile systems.
+The US continued the blockade of Cuba.
+In the following days aerial reconnaissance showed that the Soviets were making progress in removing the missile systems.
 The 42 missiles and their support equipment were loaded onto eight Soviet ships.
-On November 2, 1962, Kennedy addressed the US via radio and television broadcasts regarding the dismantlement process of the Soviet R-12 missile bases located in the Caribbean region.
+On 2 November 1962, Kennedy addressed the US via radio and television broadcasts concerning the dismantling of the Soviet R-12 missile bases located in the Caribbean.
 The ships left Cuba on November 5 to 9.
 The US made a final visual check as each of the ships passed the blockade line.
-Further diplomatic efforts were required to remove the Soviet Il-28 bombers, and they were loaded on three Soviet ships on December 5 and 6.
-Concurrent with the Soviet commitment on the Il-28s, the US government announced the end of the blockade from 6:45 pm EST on November 20, 1962.
+Further diplomatic efforts were required to remove the Soviet Il-28 bombers, and they were loaded on three Soviet ships on 5 and 6 December.
+Concurrent with the Soviet commitment on the Il-28s, the US government announced the end of the blockade from 6:45 pm EST on 20 November 1962.

-At the time when the Kennedy administration thought that the Cuban Missile Crisis was resolved, nuclear tactical rockets stayed in Cuba since they were not part of the Kennedy-Khrushchev understandings and the Americans did not know about them.
-The Soviets changed their minds, fearing possible future Cuban militant steps, and on November 22, 1962, Deputy Premier of the Soviet Union Anastas Mikoyan told Castro that the rockets with the nuclear warheads were being removed as well.
+At the time when the Kennedy administration believed that the Cuban Missile Crisis was resolved, nuclear tactical rockets remained in Cuba which were not part of the Kennedy-Khrushchev understanding and the Americans did not know about them.
+The Soviets changed their minds, fearing possible future Cuban militant steps, and on 22 November 1962, Deputy Premier of the Soviet Union Anastas Mikoyan told Castro that the rockets with the nuclear warheads were being removed as well.

-In his negotiations with the Soviet Ambassador Anatoly Dobrynin, Robert Kennedy informally proposed that the Jupiter missiles in Turkey would be removed "within a short time after this crisis was over".
-Under an operation code-named Operation Pot Pie, the removal of the Jupiters from Italy and Turkey began on April 1, and was completed by April 24, 1963.
+The Cuban Missile Crisis was solved in part by a secret agreement between John F. Kennedy and Nikita Khrushchev.
+The Kennedy-Khrushchev Pact was known to only nine US officials at the time of its creation in October 1962 and was first officially acknowledged at a conference in Moscow in January 1989 by Soviet Ambassador Anatoly Dobrynin and Kennedy's speechwriter Theodore Sorensen.
+In his negotiations with Dobrynin, Robert Kennedy informally proposed that the Jupiter missiles in Turkey would be removed "within a short time after this crisis was over".
+Under an operation code-named Operation Pot Pie, the removal of the Jupiters from Italy and Turkey began on 1 April, and was completed by 24 April 1963.
 The initial plans were to recycle the missiles for use in other programs, but NASA and the USAF were not interested in retaining the missile hardware.
-The missile bodies were destroyed on site, warheads, guidance packages, and launching equipment worth $14 million were returned to the United States.
+The missile bodies were destroyed on site, while warheads, guidance packages, and launching equipment worth $14 million were returned to the United States.
+The dismantling operations were named Pot Pie I for Italy and Pot Pie II for Turkey by the United States Air Force.